10 standout perks for kids at Beaches Resorts

 With three picture-perfect Caribbean locations, Beaches Resorts are made for families.
 From babies to teens, there’s not just something for everyone, there’s plenty for everyone.
 I recently spent time at Beaches Turks & Caicos, and scoped out these standout kid-friendly offerings that you’ll find at some or all of Beaches’ three family-focused Caribbean resorts (Turks & Caicos plus Negril and Ocho Rios, Jamaica).

-SUN-SOAKED VACATION GEAR: 25 Beach Essentials
+SUN-SOAKED VACATION GEAR: 25 beach essentials

 Beaches has a robust kids camp program staffed by early childhood educators that’s divided by age from babies through teens.
 But that’s not the only way Beaches caters to its younger guests.
 From little details like pint-sized tables at restaurants to big productions like nightly Sesame Street shows, tween club houses, and teen dance clubs, Beaches goes all on in kid delight.
 And when kids are happy on vacation, it gives their adults room to relax and have fun too.
 Since Beaches has an inclusion-focused program for kids (and adults) with autism, families with kids on the spectrum can have the same great vacation experiences as all other families.